arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 The Arcus secret store has some advantages over using the Azure SDK or configuration directly:

-✔ **Caching**: we provide caching so the secret providers will not be called upon every secret retrieval.
+✔ **Caching**: We provide caching so the secret providers will not be called upon every secret retrieval.
+This helps you avoiding hitting service limitations and we provide [asynchronous cache invalidation](https://background-jobs.arcus-azure.net/features/security/auto-invalidate-secrets).

 ✔ **Multiple locations**: we support multiple secret providers so with a single secret retrieval can multiple secret providers be called (also multiple Azure Key Vaults).